iterative/dvc.org/content/docs/user-guide/integrations/evidently.md

 # Evidently

-DVCLive can be used to track the results of[Evidently](https://www.evidentlyai.com/).
+[DVCLive](/doc/dvclive) can be used to track the results of [Evidently](https://www.evidentlyai.com/).
 In the following we demonstrate it through an example.

 [📖 Google Colab notebook](https://colab.research.google.com/drive/14usegPOSArF9tdO7NUOPndNk5vuUaYaX?usp=sharing)